Huegoxaga/notes/python/tools-and-packages.md

 - `pip install --upgrade <packagename>` or `pip install -U <packagename>` update a package
   - `--upgrade` can be used for both downgrade or upgrade
 - `pip install -r requirements.txt` install packages according the `requirements.txt`
+  - All packages listed will be installed once, but some packages in the requirement depend on others.
+Comment out those packages in the `requirements.txt` and install the required packages first
 - `pip install -e .` will install the current package directory as a module for the current environment
   - `-e` flag will make any changes made to the package immediately effective for all other code using it in the current environment
 - `pip list --outdated --format=freeze | grep -v '^\-e' | cut -d = -f 1 | xargs -n1 pip install -U` update all packages